Antônio Pitanga

 Antônio Luiz Sampaio (born June 13, 1939), better known by his stage name Antônio Pitanga, is a Brazilian actor.
 He became internationally known for playing several roles on films of the Cinema Novo movement in the 1960s.

 Personal life

-He was married to actress Vera Manhães, with whom he had two sons: actress Camila Pitanga and actor Rocco Pitanga.
-After their divorced, he married politician Benedita da Silva.
+He was married to actress Vera Manhães, with whom he had two children: actress Camila Pitanga and actor Rocco Pitanga.
+After their divorce, he married politician Benedita da Silva.